smlabto/factcheckassistant/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/smlabto/factcheckassistant&template=create-react-app)

 ### Steps to follow to quickly setup your own version
-- Hit the Deploy with Vercel button above, setup account with Vercel if you don't already, and follow the steps through Vercel
+1. Hit the Deploy with Vercel button above.
+Setup an account with Vercel if you haven't already, and follow the app deployment steps through Vercel.
-- Signup for OpenAI to create and API Key to use with your local version of this project https://beta.openai.com/signup
+2. Register an account with OpenAI API. https://openai.com/api/
+3. Create/Access your OpenAI API key by selecting `View API keys` under your profile icon.
+4. Copy your OpenAI API key to later add it as an environment variable in your Vercel application.
-- Add the API Key to your Vercel app as an Environment Variable by going to your Dashboard, then going to Settings > Environment Variables
+5. Add the API Key to your Vercel app as an Environment Variable by selecting your project in the Vercel Dashboard, then go to
+`Settings > Environment Variables`.
+Here you can create environment variables.

-  - Name the variable OPENAI_API_KEY, this is the name this project uses to access this key, the name can be changed in the .env.production file
+   Create an environment variable and name it `OPENAI_API_KEY` within Vercel.
+This is the name the Fact Check Assistant project uses to access this key by default.
+The name can be edited within the project in the `.env.production` file.